-With regular care, most cars, regardless of model, will last around 200,000 miles.
+With regular care and maintenance, most cars, regardless of model, will last around 200,000 miles.
 Luxury cars are built with quality in mind.
 But quality comes at a price.
 While first-class components used in luxury cars tend to outlast mass-produced parts used in economy models, the cost of repair or replacement is often significantly higher when they eventually break down.

 Replacing any of the above can be more expensive than the average driver of a vehicle is used to.
 In addition, many luxury cars require the use of premium, more expensive fuel, unlike the cheaper regular quality gasoline you give your Dodge Stratus.
 While it's not possible to generalize across all luxury cars, these are factors worth considering before making a decision.
 Also check your insurance rates before buying.